 The alcohol also evaporates much faster, which means that the paints dry within a few minutes.
 Unlike acrylic paints, however, alcohol inks can be “revived”.
 This means that when dried ink comes into contact with fresh ink or pure alcohol, it reacts and can be further processed.
 In this way, different techniques are possible.

-Which Alcohol Inks?
+Which Are the Best Alcohol Inks?

-Yupo paper and other painting grounds
+Yupo Paper and other Painting Subtrates

-Alcohol Ink supplies
+Alcohol Ink Supplies

-- Jacquard Alcohol Ink Set 9 colors
+- Jacquard Alcohol Ink Set 24 colors

 - Tim Holtz Ranger Alcohol Ink Set Beach Deco Set